All Episodes

 And how did that revivalist energy get directed back into self-sustaining systems of political power?

-Because I feel like uh you told me, Jake, that Richard Nixon, then vice president, introduces Billy Graham.
+Because I feel like you told me, Jake, that Richard Nixon, then vice president, introduces Billy Graham.

 So just prior to that, you know, our Lord gives you Billy Graham Yankee Stadium, Satan gives you Vietnam.

-It's like the Chicago way, honey.
+It's like the Chicago way.

-They pull a knife, you pull a gun, they send one of yours to the hospital, we send one of yours to the morgue.
+They send one of yours to the hospital, we send one of yours to the mall.

-People are sort of getting aware of what a demons real demons and angels and entities.
+People are sort of getting aware of, what, are demons real?

-Because when you're believing in Christianity, you're not just believing in a kind of a moral purview, you're not just believing that God came to earth, the creator of the simulation entered the simulation and paid the debt that you could never pay because debt has to get paid, it's somehow like a kind of mathematics.
+The creator of the simulation entered the simulation and paid the debt that you could never pay because debt has to get paid.

-You're also believing in virgin births and demons and nephilim and giants and beasts and creatures and holy warfare and the end game and Armageddon.
+You're also believing in virgin births and demons and Nephilim and giants and beasts and creatures and holy warfare and the endgame and Armageddon.

 In fact, the project of secularization is to impact and affect the canvas of reality to the point where even that conversation seems implausible and ridiculous.

-You know, it's pretty interesting that there's this potent supernatural dimension to it.
+It's pretty interesting that there's this potent supernatural dimension to it.

 And it's pretty interesting that we've been trained to reject that.

-Yeah, I mean, and this is crazy to see to go back in time and watch this footage and to see that this was you know a hundred thousand people all coming to see Billy Graham to hear the gospel, Richard Nixon's up there giving the introduction, it's America, but there's not a guarantee that just because a bunch of people gather and that you know Billy Graham speaks, that it's just gonna lead to some utopian state of society.
+Yeah, I mean, and this is crazy to see, to go back in time and watch this footage and to see that this was, you know, 100,000 people all coming to see Billy Graham to hear the gospel.

-So I wonder like we could watch all this stuff that's going on with Charlie Kirk, who you know, from all these people gathering in some beautiful moments that are even happening, worship and people turning to God, and we just have to make sure we don't try to control it, and we don't try to monetize it somehow.
+So I wonder, like, we could watch all this stuff that's going on with Charlie Kirk, you know, from all these people gathering and some beautiful moments that are even happening, worship and people turning to God.

-Then we don't try to put our faith in even if a president is up there saying Christian things, or if Richard Nixon's doing the introduction.
+And we don't try to put our faith in even if a president is up there saying Christian things or if Richard Nixon's doing the introduction, Jesus has to be the main focus.

 Yeah, that's the final killing of the individualistic spirit, which I think stands in for the Judaic law that Paul is talking about when he argues with Peter for removing the necessity for circumcision for new believers.

-How am I gonna live in that?
+How am I going to live in that?

 Can you see it when you sit next to a child somewhere?